 Homeschool parents should have a basic understanding about “Common Core State Standards” (CCSS).
-The 43 states, District of Columbia, and 4 territories that chose to participate have fully implementing common core state standards for public schools during or before 2014-2015.
-Several of the states call it “College and Career-Ready Standards” or another variation.
-As of January 2015, Texas, Oklahoma, Nebraska, Minnesota, Indiana, Virginia, and Alaska are not participating.
+The 43 states, District of Columbia, and 4 territories that chose to participate have fully implemented common core state standards for public schools during or before 2014-2015.
+Several of the states call it “College and Career-Ready Standards” or other variations.
+As of this year, Alaska, Indiana, Nebraska, Oklahoma, South Carolina, Texas, and Virginia are not participating.
 Minnesota only implemented the English Language Arts portion.
 Almost all states have organized opposition of some size to end participation.

-As recent as Fall 2013, most media sources only covered that common core would impact Math and English Language Arts.
-This was primarily due to wording used by government sources.
-Multi-state common core standards for only math and English would be more palatable than using for all subjects.
-However since Fall 2013, standards have been clarified by most states to include ”Literacy In History/Social Studies, Science And Technical Subjects Standards”.
-This poses a major difference than just Math and English if these additional subjects become nationwide standards.
-Some feel centralized standards about History, Social Studies, and Science would be dangerous.
+Common core-related sources state that CCSS only impacts Math and English Language Arts.
+Multi-state common core standards for only Math and English are more palatable than using for all subjects.
+Many feel centralized standards for History, Social Studies, and Science would be dangerous.
 For example, who would decide which History version is accurate?
 Which ethics and theories would be used in Science?
 How would social issues be presented?
-Is there a risk of creating a platform for negative social engineering?
-Many people are leery of centralized education for these reasons.
+Is there a risk of creating a platform for nationwide social engineering?
+Many people are leery of centralized education standards for these reasons.
 While implementing CCSS, many states are combining standards for these additional subjects with CCSS information.
 It is easy to perceive CCSS as covering all subjects or moving that direction.
 If these additional subject standards would ever evolve to being under CCSS, many feel it would be disastrous.

-Several issues related to common core standards are not new.
+Other issues related to common core standards are not new.
 For-profit standardized test publishers have been driving a national standards-based structure for over a half century.
 Many of these test publishers are also text book publishers.
 These for-profit tests form what teachers, schools, and curricula publishers include in education so students can get better test results.
 In the past, a few states have broken away from the for-profit testing publishers, and created their own assessment or achievement testing to be able to emphasize their own state’s standards.
-At first glance, these new common core state standards are similar to the states that wanted more control over standards, instead of letting a for-profit corporations have that control.
-The difference is that multiple states would collaborate to develop these larger geographic standards.
+At first glance, these new common core state standards are similar to the states that wanted more control over standards, instead of letting a for-profit corporation have that control.
+The difference with common core is that multiple states are collaborating to develop these larger geographic standards.
 The main question remains: “Are centralized standards good or bad?”

 CCSS could affect homeschoolers in the few states that require homeschoolers to take periodic state assessment tests.
 Even if a state allows homeschool exemption from this new common core assessment test, it will affect homeschoolers that might later enroll in a public or charter school.
 This will likely affect changes in other standardized and achievement tests in the future that could eventually affect homeschoolers.

 If you develop your own curriculum, it could be beneficial to compare your curriculum to CCSS, especially the grade level when concepts are introduced.
-Most Christian worldview homeschool programs are not officially aligning themselves with common core state standards, but most of these programs review and compare standards throughout the nation for scope and sequence.
-You can compare national common core scope and sequence standards to your curriculum by checking the following links: Mathematics English Language Arts However, it is better to compare for your specific state’s common core standards clarifications including literacy in other subjects by visiting your state’s page at HomeschoolingByState.com, then using the appropriate link.
+Most Christian worldview homeschool programs are not officially aligning themselves with common core state standards, but most of these programs review and compare standards throughout the nation for scope and sequence of non-controversial concepts.
+You can compare national common core scope and sequence standards to your curriculum by checking the following links: Mathematics English Language Arts However, it is better to compare your specific state’s standards clarifications for all subjects by visiting your state’s page at HomeschoolingByState.com, then using the appropriate link for your state.

 There are several reasons why there are many supporters of this initiative.
 It was developed by individual state educators collaborating with other states.
 It is not part of No Child Left Behind.
 It is led by the National Governors Association (currently 27 Republican, 16 Democrat governors in states participating) and the Council of Chief State School Officers (normally the top education position in each state that is elected or appointed by the governor).
 It is not led by the national Department of Education.
-It would be more efficient for students transferring to another school in our very mobile society.
-Students would be less likely to have issues of repeated or missed concepts when transferring.
+It would be more efficient for students transferring to another school in our very mobile society, so concept mastery is not repeated or completely missed due to unaligned standards.
 There are also several perspectives how standardization would improve achievement.
 Other stated benefits: Common Core State Standards FAQ or CoreStandards.org